ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 | `lsf_pay_per_use` | false | Disables PAYGo billing and allows BYOI and custom images.
 No pay-per-use charges apply. |
 {: caption="PAYGo configuration variable" caption-side="bottom"}

-When enabled, all cluster nodes (management, compute, login, dynamic) are billed under the PAYGo pricing plan.
-{: note}

 The costs is based on:
 * Selected hardware profile
 * PAYGo image pricing